INTRODUCTION TO GAME DESIGN

 What is the game about?
 What is the storyline or narrative of the game?

 Some games might be epic adventures like World of Warcraft.
 Others might have very little story behind them and are basically just a concept like the classic game Tetris.
 But every game starts with a simple question, “What is this game about?”

 There are lots of kinds of games, from first-person shooters to puzzle games to simulations to side scrollers to games that incorporate various different kinds of games.
 Knowing what kind of game you’re creating is in importing starting point for game design.

 From there, it becomes a process of designing the game.
 That means taking into account everything from the kind of artwork and sound effects you’ll need, what each level will look like, character design, how you will tell the story throughout the game and more.

 Game design is almost like an instruction manual for everyone else who is involved in building the game.
 It will include all the pieces needed and explain how they get put together so the whole game comes together in the end.

 Ready to learn more?
 Through 7 lessons, you’ll gain a general overview and understanding of game design- as well as some hands-on experience and insights from our 7 Generation Games experts.

 Let’s get started!

-If you don’t yet have a code, you can purchase this unit, which includes access to all of 7 Generation Games games, for just $19.99.
+You can purchase this unit for individual use, which includes access to all of 7 Generation Games games, for just $19.99.